← Back to Bipolar I Disorder

 • More talkative than usual or pressure to keep talking.

-• Increase in goal-directed activity or psychomotor agitation.
+• Increase in goal-directed activity socially, at work or school, sexually, or psychomotor agitation.

 Criterion C